Updated: January 30, 2023

 First, the term AML stands for “Anti-Money Laundering.”
 Anti-money laundering initiatives are geared toward preventing, detecting, deterring, and reporting money laundering and illicit actors.

 We’ll explain why financial institutions are required to develop AML strategies.
 But first, let’s briefly discuss where our current AML laws got their start.

 The History Of AML Regulations In The United States

 Fun fact: Money laundering wasn’t always illegal in the United States at the federal level.
 Indeed, it didn’t become illegal in all 50 states until after the U.S. government passed the Money Laundering Control Act of 1986.
 (Yes, 1986, that’s not a typo.)

 When the government initially passed this law, its scope was limited.
 The law simply forbade money laundering and laid out a few examples of “specified unlawful activities.”

 Over time, the government realized that the existing laws weren’t extensive enough.
 And that leads us to our next point…

 As we said, the Money Laundering Control Act’s initial scope was limited.
 Consequently, many money launderers were (sadly) still successfully evading discovery.
 It was all just a matter of concealing information about their transactions well enough.

 And this was somewhat easy to do because financial institutions at the time either:

 After some time, the U.S. government realized that they could effectively use financial institutions as scouts.
-Since so much currency passed through these institutions, monitoring and reporting activities would be a breeze for them.
-And reporting these activities would help government agencies catch criminals who frequently laundered money (such as human traffickers and drug lords).
+Since so much currency passed through these institutions and they kept detailed transaction ledgers, monitoring and reporting activities should be a breeze for them, so went the thinking.
+Reporting these activities would help government agencies catch criminals who frequently laundered money (such as human traffickers and drug lords).